AyshaA4201/se_project_aroundtheus/README.md

 - Figma
 - Video
 - Technologies Used
+- Getting Started

 **Intro**

-This is a responsive, interactive web application where users can share photos from their travels around the U.S., view other users’ posts, and “like” them.
-It features a profile section (with editable name and description) and a grid of photo cards that can be added dynamically.
+This is a fun and interactive web app where you can share snapshots from your adventures around the U.S., check out other people’s posts, and even give them a “like.”
+You’ll have your own profile section (where you can update your name and description anytime) and a beautiful grid of photo cards that you can add to as you go.

-This project was originally built using HTML, CSS, JavaScript, Figma, and Git Bash, and later refactored to use object-oriented JavaScript, modular ES6 classes, and Webpack for bundling, CSS processing, and asset management.
+It started out as a simple project built with HTML, CSS, JavaScript, Figma, and Git Bash — but has since been leveled up!
+Now it’s powered by object-oriented JavaScript, organized into modular ES6 classes, and bundled with Webpack for smooth performance, responsive styling, and easy asset management.

 **Key Features**